-- Identify the environment that will be entered by the organization in the future and determine the organization's mission to achieve the vision aspired to in that environment. - Conduct internal and external environmental analysis to measure strengths and weaknesses as well as opportunities and threats that will be faced by the organization in carrying out its mission. - Formulate the key success factors of the designed strategies based on the previous analysis.
+- Identify the environment that will be entered by the organization in the future and determine the organization's mission to the control of the - Conduct internal and external environmental analysis to measure strengths and weaknesses as well as opportunities and threats that will be faced by the organization in carrying out its mission. - Formulate the key success factors of the designed strategies based on the previous analysis.

-- Determine measurable goals and targets, evaluate various alternative strategies by considering the available resources and external conditions faced. - Choose the most suitable strategy to achieve short-term and long-term goals.
+- 2 - Determine measurable goals and targets, evaluate various alternative strategies by considering the resources and external conditions faced. - Choose the most suitable strategy to achieve short-term and long-term goals.